YubinYe/Coursera-Deep-Learning-deeplearning.ai/03-Structuring Machine Learning Projects/1-2课-课后习题/Week 2 Quiz - Autonomous driving (case study).md

     - [ ] True because it is the largest category of errors.
 As discussed in lecture, we should prioritize the largest category of error to avoid wasting the team’s time.
     - [ ] True because it is greater than the other error categories added together (8.0 > 4.1+2.2+1.0).
     - [ ] False because data augmentation (synthesizing foggy images by clean/non-foggy images) is more efficient.

+    > need to consider the tradeoff between the cost of getting new images and the improvement of the system performance.

-9. You can buy a specially designed windshield wiper that help wipe off some of the raindrops on the front-facing camera.
+10. You can buy a specially designed windshield wiper that help wipe off some of the raindrops on the front-facing camera.
 Based on the table from the previous question, which of the following statements do you agree with?

     - 2.2% would be a reasonable estimate of the maximum amount this windshield wiper could improve performance.

     > You will probably not improve performance by more than 2.2% by solving the raindrops problem.
 If your dataset was infinitely big, 2.2% would be a perfect estimate of the improvement you can achieve by purchasing a specially designed windshield wiper that removes the raindrops.

-10. You decide to use data augmentation to address foggy images.
+11. You decide to use data augmentation to address foggy images.
 You find 1,000 pictures of fog off the internet, and “add” them to clean images to synthesize foggy days, like this:

     Which of the following statements do you agree with?
 (Check all that apply.)

     - So long as the synthesized fog looks realistic to the human eye, you can be confident that the synthesized data is accurately capturing the distribution of real foggy images, since human vision is very accurate for the problem you’re solving.

     > If the synthesized images look realistic, then the model will just see them as if you had added useful data to identify road signs and traffic signals in a foggy weather.
 I will very likely help.
+    > If duplicate the size of training by adding the synthesized image, the cost of searching for that many fog images might not be worth the improvement.
+Also, there is a risk of overfitting to the subset of the foggy image.

-11. After working further on the problem, you’ve decided to correct the incorrectly labeled data on the dev set.
+12. After working further on the problem, you’ve decided to correct the incorrectly labeled data on the dev set.
 Which of these statements do you agree with?
 (Check all that apply).

     - You should not correct incorrectly labeled data in the training set as well so as to avoid your training set now being even more different from your dev set.